Home page logo

 Library smb

-Implements functionality related to Server Message Block (SMB, also known as CIFS) traffic, which is a Windows protocol.
+Implements functionality related to Server Message Block (SMB, an extension of CIFS) traffic, which is a Windows protocol.

 SMB traffic is normally sent to/from ports 139 or 445 of Windows systems.
 Other systems implement SMB as well, including Samba and a lot of embedded devices.
 Some of them implement it properly and many of them not.
 Although the protocol has been documented decently well by Samba and others, many 3rd party implementations are broken or make assumptions.
-Even Samba's and Windows' implementations aren't completely compatiable.
+Even Samba's and Windows' implementations aren't completely compatible.
 As a result, creating an implementation that accepts everything is a bit of a minefield.
+Microsoft's extensive documentation is available at the following URLs:

 Where possible, this implementation, since it's intended for scanning, will attempt to accept any invalid implementations it can, and fail gracefully if it can't.
 This has been tested against a great number of weird implementations, and it now works against all of them.